 Try to calm down and think logically.
 Return to hotel, use their phone to call bank, there will be some kind of collect number to call.
 Change SIM back so I can message Villa in Ubud to pick us up on scooters.
 Panicking so much I get the SIM stuck in my phone and spend 5 minutes prising it out again.

 Get back to Villa.
 Explain the situation, I need to use the phone to make an international call.
 “Sorry Madam, we don’t have an international line, you need to go to Ubud town for an international line”.
 But I’ve just come from Ubud town… The lovely receptionist says she’ll see what she can do, go to my room and she’ll call shortly.
 She calls to tell me the phone company in Ubud opens at 9am on Monday morning, I can make an international call there.
 It is Saturday…

 So here I am in the middle of a rice paddy in Bali, with no access to a phone to call the bank to say “please, please, please stop all these pending transactions and give me my money back”.
 And what do I do?
 Apart from messaging my Mum and freaking out?!

-I turned to Facebook.
-I messaged our bank and said HELP!
-I explained the situation and they were awesome.
-They told me how I could contact them via private, secure, message, in my online banking, then stayed online and checked until their team had received my message and it was being looked into.
+I turned to Facebook, messaged our bank and said HELP!
+Once I explained the situation and they were awesome.
+They told me how I could contact them via private, secure, message, in my online banking.
+We stayed connected online until their team had received my message and it was being looked into.
 It took a couple of tries for it to go through so it was good to have confirmation from their end that it was received.